eryk0wski/EKG_Arduino_InterfaceApp/README.md

 ## Hardware

 In project we had used 2 sensors conected to Arduino Uno microcontroller:
  - For ECG signal we have used ECG Sensor - AD8232.
-We got it cheaply from aliexpress, so it was probably some
+We got it cheaply from aliexpress.
  - For acceleartion values we have used 3-axis accelerometer - ADXL345.
  - As our main board we used Arudino Uno clone - UNO R3 CH340 from some chinese manufacturer.